dreampursuer/cra-template-react-ror/README.md

 /user/login
 ```

-Where 'user' is the controller, the implementation is: 'UserController'.
+Where `user` is the controller, the implementation is: `UserController`.
-'login' is an action, corresponding to the login method in the UserController.
+`login` is an action, corresponding to the login method in the UserController.
-See the section on 'Path Mapping' later for more details.
+See the section on Path Mapping later for more details.

-This template contains `[react-ror`](https://github.com/dreampursuer/react-ror) + `react-router` + `ant design` + `typescript`.
+This template contains [react-ror](https://github.com/dreampursuer/react-ror) + `react-router` + `ant design` + `typescript`.

 Read this in other languages: English | [简体中文](README_zh-CN.md)